MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

 > [!Important]
 > * The data in the OData feed is static, so if you want new or different data, you will need to run a new query and get a new corresponding URL.
-> * The OData link is not available for query results created prior to the implementation of this feature [[insert date]].
+> * The OData link is not available for query results created prior to 3/22/2018.

 ### Related topic